Can Trump Steal The Election? No, But He's Saying He Can

 Advertisement

-Twitter immediately flagged and then blocked the president’s tweet, labeling the president’s comments as “disputed and might be misleading about an election or other civic process.”
+Twitter immediately flagged and then blocked the president’s tweet, labelling the president’s comments as “disputed and might be misleading about an election or other civic process.”

 So Trump did what he does best when the medium of social media fails him: used major news networks.
-Around 2 a.m. on November 4, Trump gave a speech carried in its entirety by CNN, MSNBC, Fox News, and others, in which he — once again — claimed victory and alleged voter fraud.
+Around 2am (8am BST) on 4th November, Trump gave a speech carried in its entirety by CNN, MSNBC, Fox News, and others, in which he — once again — claimed victory and alleged voter fraud.
 “We were getting ready to win this election.
 Frankly, we did win this election,” Trump said.
 “This is a major fraud on our nation.
 We want the law to be used in a proper manner.
-So we’ll be going to the U.S. Supreme Court.
+So we’ll be going to the US Supreme Court.
 We want all voting to stop.”

 Advertisement